 Commander typically offers just one market plan in each state, with South Australia being no exception.
 You can expect to see a fairly competitive usage and supply rates, as well as no exit fees.
 What’s different about Commander that it primarily operates as a business electricity retailer rather residential, which is what you’ll see advertised on its website.
 The Commander brand is owned by Vocus Communications, which also includes iPrimus and Dodo.

 Diamond Energy is among the ‘greener’ electricity retailers on the SA market, in fact, ranking second in Greenpeace’s Green Electricity Guide.
 This is perhaps deserved as the retailer owns several renewable energy generators and supports environmentally-minded Australians through energy products that help solar customers make the most of their investments.
-On offer in South Australia is one market offer that boasts a modest discount for the first two years.
-This discount applies to the whole bill, and is only applied when you pay on time, through direct debit and sign up to email billing.
+On offer in South Australia is one market offer that’s straightforward, with no conditional discounts or exit fees.

 Dodo (yes, the one that popped up on the telly in the early 2000s selling internet deals) is in the present-day retailing electricity and gas through Vocus Communications, using the name Dodo Power & Gas.
 It is considered one of the larger ‘second tier’ energy retailers in most areas due to its relatively large customer base.
 Within SA, NSW, VIC and QLD, you’ll find just one market contract from Dodo, typically coming with somewhat competitive rates and an ongoing benefit period.